Consolidated Financial Results for the 1st Quarter of FYE 2025 (IFRS)

 Total assets

-Total assets Increased by 9.5%, or 1,244.2 billion yen, compared to March 31, 2023 to 14,359.6 billion yen (101,245 million U.S. dollars), due to the increase in trade receivables and inventories resulting from the increase of trading transactions, the conversion of DAIKEN into a consolidated subsidiary, and the depreciation of the yen.
+Total assets Increased by 4.7%, or 681.5 billion yen, compared to March 31, 2024 to 15,171.2 billion yen (94,190 million U.S. dollars), due to the increase in trade receivables resulting from the increase of trading transactions, the increase in investments accounted for by the equity method, and the depreciation of the yen.

 Total shareholders' equity / Net interest-bearing debt / NET DER